bitrix24/b24restdocs/api-reference/departments/department-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- types and requiredness of parameters are not specified
+- types and required parameters are not specified
 - no response in case of error
 - no examples